-I have experience in successfully working with a variety of presenting issues such as workplace and exam stress, anxiety, depression, low mood, isolation, bereavement, suicide ideation, chronic pain, domestic abuse, relationship issues, post-natal depression, decision making and identity issues, among other themes.
+I have experience in successfully working with a variety of presenting issues such as workplace and exam stress, anxiety, depression, low mood, isolation, bereavement, suicide ideation, chronic pain, domestic abuse, relationship issues, decision making and identity issues, sexuality and millennial mental health issues among other themes.
 I have spent several years working in the charity sector, counselling adults who are the primary carer for a loved one, and I have worked with NHS GP patient referrals within a goal-oriented brief therapy model.

 I am insured and supervised in accordance with BACP guidelines.
 I am involved in continued professional development